smkent/monoscad/bathtub-drain-hair-catcher/README.md

 collected hair off with a paper towel or so, and place the hair catcher back into the drain.

+The center hole on the top is optionally chamfered for a screw, if you prefer to screw it on similar to your original drain grate.

 ## License

 This model is licensed under [Creative Commons (4.0 International License) Attribution-ShareAlike][license].